Rastallworth1/Rastallworth1/README.md

-<h1>Hi, I'm Reginald, Aspiring Information Technology Professional and Marine Corps Veteran leveraging 19+ years of proven experience in operations management.
-Skilled at managing costs, schedules, and performance with a demonstrated ability to deliver quality results.
-Proven ability to combine vision, ingenuity, and strong business acumen with well-developed project management and leadership qualities to support organizational effectiveness, reach, and overall expansion.
-Career supported by the pursuit of a Bachelor of Science in Information Technology and IT Certifications.
-Active Secret Security Clearance.
+<h1>Hi, I'm Reginald, Aspiring Information Technology Professional and Marine Corps Veteran leveraging 19+ years of proven experience in leadership and personnel management.
+I am seeking to leverage my skills and experience to transition into the IT field.
+In my pursuit of a Bachelor of Science in Information Technology and through my home projects/labs and IT certifications, I have developed a passion for technology and honed my skills in troubleshooting, Active Directory management, and more.
+I am confident in my ability to support organizational effectiveness, reach, and overall expansion in the IT field.
+Active Secret Clearance.

  </a>